Tools Used by No Latte

 Sure, it's a lot of heavy lifting to get started, but consider

-that my-page can be reused millions of times
+can be reused millions of times

 now...